slack-samples/deno-message-translator/README.md

 $ slack env add DEEPL_AUTH_KEY (your key here)
 ```

-After deploying, [create a new Link Trigger](#create-a-link-trigger) for the
+After deploying, [create a new link trigger](#create-a-link-trigger) for the
 production version of your app (not appended with `(dev)`).
-Once the Trigger is
+Once the trigger is
-invoked, the Workflow should run just as it did in when developing locally.
+invoked, the workflow should run just as it did in when developing locally.

 Also, for production-grade operations, we highly recommend enabling the
 `maintenance_job.ts` workflow.
 This workflow requires the app's bot user to be a